-Here are the differences between a cellular and GPS-only Apple Watch
+Deciding between a GPS or GPS+Cellular Apple Watch?
+Let us help!

 Cons

-- Most expensive model
+- More expensive model

+The GPS-only and the GPS + Cellular versions of the Apple Watch can make and receive calls, send and receive texts, get notifications, let you listen to music directly, and perform actions for various supported third-party apps.
+The big difference is that the Cellular model allows you to continually use your Apple Watch, even if your iPhone is nowhere near you.
+And, if you plan on buying or handing down an Apple Watch to somebody that doesn't own an iPhone, Family Setup only works with the cellular model.

-Apple Watch Cellular vs. GPS
+Apple Watch Cellular vs. GPS: An at-a-glance breakdown

-At a glance, you wouldn't be able to tell the difference between the Apple Watch Cellular vs. GPS.
+You wouldn't be able to tell the difference between the Apple Watch Cellular vs. GPS from a single glance.
 There is a red ring around the Digital Crown on the Cellular model, but they're otherwise identical-looking on the outside.
-It's the insides that make all the difference.
+It's what's inside that makes all the difference.

-The table below is based on the specifications of the Apple Watch Series 6.
-All battery life info is based on using cellular only (not connected to Wi-Fi).
+The table below is primarily based on the specifications of the Apple Watch Series 7.

 |GPS